3 Essentials to Protect Your People

 These targets have no prevention plan or expectation of such attacks.
 Unfortunately, there are churches of all sizes, denominations, and locations that would qualify as a soft target.

 I should note that not all terrorists look like what you might expect a terrorist to look like.
-We consulted one of our strategic partners, Steven Goodspeed at The Church Lawyers, in writing this article.
+We spoke with one of our strategic partners, Steven Goodspeed at The Church Lawyers, in writing this article.
 He had this to say, “Without going into all of the details and statistics, a high number of violent deaths that occur at churches or ministries continue to be related to domestic abuse as a motive or a triggering event.

 It is helpful for your church staff to receive some training and have a heightened sensitivity to families under unusual stress.
 This is a good idea for common sense and spiritual reasons in addition to security reasons.”